On the Effectiveness of Hybrid Pooling in Mixup-Based Graph Learning for Language Processing: Mixup-Based Graph Learning via Hybrid Pooling

-We consider three standard pooling methods in our study, which are as follows:
+In our study, we consider three standard pooling operators $\mathcal{P}$, which are as follows:

-where $\phi$ represents the nonlinear activation function and $\mathbf{H}_{i}^{k}$ refers to the final vector representation of the $i$-th node, wherein $\sigma\left(W\mathbf{H}^{k}_{i} +b\right)$ acts as a soft attention mechanism\cite{li2015gated}.
-We leverage the global attention pooling $\mathcal{P}_{att}$ as it better captures relevant global features for graph-level tasks.
-Finally, we examine three hybrid pooling functions as:
+where $\phi$ represents the nonlinear activation function, $\odot$ means the Hadamard Product and $\mathbf{H}_{i}^{k}$ refers to the final vector representation of the $i$-th node.
+Here, $\sigma\left(W\mathbf{H}^{k}_{i} +b\right)$ acts as a soft attention mechanism.
+We leverage the global attention pooling $\mathcal{P}_{att}$ as it better captures relevant global features for graph-level tasks~\cite{li2015gated}.